rsdoiel/antenna/archives/2024/motorcycles_2024.50.md

 ---

-## Did KTM Just Cut MV Agusta Loose After Only 9 Months?
+## UPDATE: MV Agusta Seeks To Reassure Everyone That It's Doing Well, Actually

 date: 2024-12-11, from: Ride Apart, Electric Motorcycle News

-At a trade union meeting earlier this week, we got an unexpected twist in an already strange story.
+At a trade union meeting earlier this week, we got an unexpected twist that raised questions.
+Now MV answers.

 <br>